andysal/globalazurecommunities/2021/AzureMeetupMilano/index.md

-# Global Azure Milano 2024 by Azure Meetup Milano
+# Global Azure Virtual 2021 by Azure Meetup Milano

 ![Azure Meetup Milano](AzureMilano.jpg)

 We are an Azure user group based in Milan, Italy.
 Join our Community: https://www.azuremeetupmilano.it/

-Call for Speakers wil open in January

 Resume information:
-* 📅 April, 18 2024
+* 📅 April 16, 2021
-* 🏠 Microsoft House, Milano
+* 🏠 Online
-* 🎫 Get your FREE ticket on ["Eventbrite"](https://www.meetup.com/vantug-vancouver-technology-user-group-meetup/events/) from February
+* 🎫 Get your FREE ticket on ["Eventbrite"](https://www.eventbrite.it/e/biglietti-global-azure-virtual-italy-2021-137768913529) from February
 * 💶 Sponsors - We are looking for sponsors.
 Reach out to the organization team